deepcausality-rs/sites/web/content/en/docs/intro.md

 ## What is computational causality?

-Fundamentally, everything engineers build with deep learning is rooted in statistics under the hood.
-While deep learning frameworks such as TensorFlow or PyTorch shield developers from the underlying statistics math, it's still under the hood.
-Specifically, deep learning uses correlation under the hood to map an input (say, a question) to an output (an answer).

 Contemporary deep learning has taken statistics one step further, but there are still certain limitations with its correlation-based foundation.
-For one, correlation leads to non-determinism because, just by chance, a variable can correlate with otherwise random values.
+For more details, see the [background section.](/docs/background/) For one, correlation leads to non-determinism because, just by chance, a variable can correlate with otherwise random values.
 Then, separating the signal from the noise requires very large data quantities.
 More fundamentally, deep learning requires that data used during training must follow the same distribution as the data the model encounters in production.
 If that is not the case, then deep learning is insufficient, and the model requires re-training.
 When the data distribution is either unstable or continuously shifting, deep learning falls short.